vi350/autoServerSetup/README.md

-# autoSetupGoDocker
+# autoSetupGoDockerNginx
-shell script that is made to automate go and docker installation onto ubuntu 20.04 servers
+shell script that is made to automate go, docker and nginx installation onto ubuntu 20.04 servers